jeudyx/jeudyx.github.io/docs-mfp/about.md

     ● PATCH: updating a resource.
 The specification for the PATCH method (see: ​RFC 5789)​ states:
         The PATCH method requests that a set of changes described in the request entity be applied to the resource identified by the Request­URI.

-    This API defines "a set of changes" as t​ he properties present in the request body of a resource representation.​ This means that performing a PATCH on a resource updates only​ the properties contained in the body of the request.
+    This API defines "a set of changes" as t​he properties present in the request body of a resource representation.​ This means that performing a PATCH on a resource updates only​ the properties contained in the body of the request.
 The absence of a property from the body of a PATCH request means that property ​must not​ be changed by the request, with the exception of automatic properties, such as last­updated­time.